citeproc-py/citeproc-py/README.rst

 Requirements
 ------------

-citeproc-py was originally developed for Python 3 but now also runs on Python 2.6+.
+citeproc-py supports Python 3.6 and up.
 It depends on `lxml`_ for parsing and navigating the CSL style and locale files.

 .. _lxml: http://lxml.de/